Stephen-Adom/vet-clinic-database/README.md

 On Windows

-Go to [postgres website](https://www.postgresql.org/) and download the installer and follow the installation process
+Go to [postgres website](https://www.postgresql.org/) download the installer and follow the installation process

 ### Setup